-Recognizing the barriers that RNs face in terms of employment demands, travel time, and family responsibilities, the program has been designed to allow full-time or part-time study and flexibility in the sequencing of courses.
-Many courses may also be available in a traditional classroom format.
+Recognizing the barriers that RNs face in terms of employment demands, travel time, and family responsibilities, the program has been designed to allow full-time or parttime study and flexibility in the sequencing of courses.
 (International student must take courses on campus.)
 Students enrolled in courses with clinical components work with a preceptor who holds the qualifications required by the Georgia Board of Nursing.

-Students in this program finish in three (3) years, but under special circumstances have up to five (5) years from the start of their nursing courses to complete the degree requirements.
+Students in this program finish in one to three (1-3) years, but under special circumstances have up to five (5) years from the start of their nursing courses to complete the degree requirements.
 Advisors develop an individual model plan of study to help students stay on track for completion of the degree.
 Students are required to take a minimum of one class per academic year, and to begin their course of study the semester they are admitted to the program.
 RNs may need to take some core courses before taking only nursing courses.
 However, NURS 3010 must be taken as the first nursing course.
-Understanding the unexpected demands sometimes experienced by RNs, the SON does allow a one-time Application for Readmission if a student finds it necessary to interrupt their course of study.
+Understanding the unexpected demands sometimes experienced by RNs, the School of Nursing does allow a one-time Application for Readmission if a student finds it necessary to interrupt their course of study.